dabercro/CrombieTools/bin/README.md

       If the `.pdf` file is not included in any `.tex` files in the local directory (excluding `backup_slides.tex`), the `.pdf` image will be placed on a frame in `backup_slides.tex` to be included in a presentation.

+      If you add `all` to the end of the command, even images in other `.tex` files will be included in the backup slides.
     </td>
   </tr>
   <tr>